The Round-Up (1920 film): Plot

-As described in a film magazine, it is his love for Echo Allen (Scott) that leads Jack Payson (Forman) to sacrifice his honor and deceive the girl into believing that her former lover Dick Lane (Cummings), a prospector, has been killed by Indians.
-Buck McKee (Beery), a half breed desperado, substantiates Jack's tale with an account of Lane's death, fabricated for his own convenience.
+As described in a film magazine, it is his love for Echo Allen that leads Jack Payson to sacrifice his honor and deceive the girl into believing that her former lover Dick Lane, a prospector, has been killed by Indians.
+Buck McKee, a half breed desperado, substantiates Jack's tale with an account of Lane's death, fabricated for his own convenience.
 As the only witness to the scene between Jack and Lane on the night of the latter's unexpected return when Jack was to marry the girl, Buck uses Lane's payment of a mortgage to cast evidence upon him that he was the robber and murderer of a local express agent.
 However, McKee himself committed the crime.
 His original lie confessed, Jack is sent by his bride out into the desert to bring Lane back.
-Sheriff Slim Hoover (Arbuckle) follows Jack based upon the strength of McKee's accusations.
+Sheriff Slim Hoover follows Jack based upon the strength of McKee's accusations.
 The parties meet on the border in a skirmish between Indian renegades and Mexican mounted police, and all are saved by the coming of the United States cavalry.
 Lane, however, meets his death with the forgiveness of Jack on his lips.
 Jack is then restored to the love and favor of Echo.